 Ryan Quah blends rest and inspiration to win top architecture award

-Peers of Ryan Quah Kun Hao (Year 5, College of Design and Engineering) know him as someone passionate about architecture and sustainable urban redevelopment.
+Peers of Ryan Quah Kun Hao (College of Design and Engineering, Class of 2024) know him as someone passionate about architecture and sustainable urban redevelopment.
 Afterall, he was the only NUS Achievement Award (NAA) recipient that was awarded Distinction in the Competitions (General) category, in recognition of his achievement at the prestigious Asia Young Designer Award (AYDA) 2023.

 However, few know that one of Ryan’s hobbies is to do absolutely nothing.
 This spirit of ‘Boketto’ (to gaze vacantly into the distance, without thinking) is often the source of Ryan’s inspiration as he is able to clear his mind, before exploring and discovering new places.